 - 1. Primary logo.
 This is the primary logo for National Coaches Week.
 There are separate English and French versions of the logo. - 2.
 Alternate greyscale logo.
 The alternate English and French greyscale logos may be used in black and white publications. - 3.
-Black-only logo.
-The primary or secondary black-only logos as well as greyscale should only be used in black and white print publications. - 4.
 Clear space around logo.
 The minimum clear space around the logo is equal to one quarter of the diameter of the logo circle.
-The clear space is indicated here by the blue dotted lines.

-logos may only be reproduced in RGB, HEX and CMYK colour spaces.
+The clear space is indicated here by the dotted lines. - 4.
+Logo colour variations.
+The primary logos may only be reproduced in RGB, HEX and CMYK colour spaces.
 A Pantone version of the logo does not exist.
 For web and digital applications, the RGB or HEX version may be used.
 For 4-colour print applications, the CMYK version may be used.
-All versions are available for download in the NCW logo kit.
+All versions of the logo, as well as NCW brand templates, are available for download through the NCW webpage.